gu1lty/stockapp-django-vue-docker/README.md

 The frontend uses Axiom to communicate to the API, and the backend has CORS Headers that allow access to all incoming requests.

 Testing will be added later today

+#Running the Application
+1. Go to the main project directory
+2. Run docker-compose up
+3. Access localhost through the browser